-Q. Who can participate in the Child & Adult Care Food Program (CACFP)?
+Q. Who can participate in the CCR Child & Adult Care Food Program (CACFP)?

-A. The CACFP is open to registered child care homes, licensed child care homes, Approved Relative Child Care (ARCC) providers, and licensed child care centers and area eligible afterschool programs.
+A. The CACFP is open to registered child care homes, licensed child care homes, and Approved Relative Child Care (ARCC) providers.

 Q. What meals can I claim?